martinra/facileLLM.nvim/README.md

 ```

 When using facileLLM in combination with Edgy, you probably want to use unique
-sessions (see the configuration section.
-When using Lazy, you can achieve this
+sessions (see the configuration section for and explanation).
+When using Lazy,
-by including the following options:
+you can achieve this by including the following options:

 ```lua
 opts = {